 Gengler tweeted that Playground Games is looking to fill positions for the likes of a Lead Scriptwriter and Principal Tools Engineer to work on Fable 4.
 Such positions seem to indicate development for Fable 4 is gearing up rather than well underway.

 That being said, it could be that Playground Games is looking for people with software engineering and scriptwriting skills to polish up Fable 4, effectively fleshing out the foundations of a game.
 Even so, that could mean Fable 4 is still some way off being completed.

 We’d predict that, at best, Fable 4 is mid-way through its development.
-We could be very wrong, of course, as Microsoft might be keeping Fable 4’s development well underwraps.
+We could be very wrong, of course, as Microsoft might be keeping Fable 4’s development well under wraps.

-We’d hazard a guess that it will arrive sometime towards the end of 2021 or early 2022.
+We’d hazard a guess that it will arrive sometime towards the end of this year or early 2022.
 We’d suspect that Playground Games, the developer behind Forza Horizon 4, has been working on Fable 4 for some time and that it’s potentially mid-way through its development.
 It’s looking likely that there will be a decent wait for Fable 4, but we’re open to being surprised.

 Fable 4 leaks, news and rumors